 Testing is central to Right to Care’s innovative GIS system.
-Working with the National Health Laboratory Service (NHLS) of South Africa, Right to Care analyses routes between facilities and laboratories so specimen movement can be improved.
+Working with the National Health Laboratory Service (NHLS(National Health Laboratory Service)) of South Africa, Right to Care analyses routes between facilities and laboratories so specimen movement can be improved.
 Point of care HIV testing devices can also be placed in facilities that need them most.
 Consequently, blood samples can be tested on-site instead of having to be sent to laboratories which creates delays and which can compromise the integrity of samples.

 This innovative GIS-based health solution is an integral part of Right to Care’s decision-making.
 It supports Right to Care’s medical male circumcision programme with targeted demand creation approaches that assist in reaching and exceeding circumcision targets.
 It has also played an essential part in reaching adolescent girls and young women.
 It is helping Right ePharmacy to identify the best sites for medicine collection.

-Right to Care is a South African-based non-profit organisation that supports and delivers prevention, care and treatment services for HIV/Aids and tuberculosis (TB) as well as HIV-associated cancers in South Africa.
+RIGHT TO CARE is a South African-based non-profit organization that supports and delivers prevention, care and treatment services for HIV/AIDS and tuberculosis (TB) as well as HIV-associated cancers in South Africa.
 Through technical assistance, RTC supports the South African National Department of Health and its provinces and districts.
 Through direct service delivery, Right to Care screens, tests and treats patients for HIV, TB, cervical cancer and sexually transmitted infections.
 Through Right to Care International, it also supports health departments in territories beyond South Africa’s borders.